|What does data management mean in this Digital Age and do you have to worry about Can you trust your data?

 The Digital Age

-According to a 2018 Experian global data report, the vast majority of C-level executives that were surveyed (87%) said that data has greatly disrupted their organisation’s operations over the last 12 months.
+According to a 2018 Experian global data report, the vast majority of C-level executives that were surveyed (87%) said that data has greatly disrupted their organization’s operations over the last 12 months.

 “The era of quantity over quality data is well and truly over.” – Experian Data Quality